-CMSMs and DSSABs are required to provide a minimum of 10 per cent of the total 2021 administration funding to licensees to support implementing wage enhancement/HCCEG.
+CMSMs and DSSABs are required to provide a minimum of 10 per cent of the total 2022 administration funding to licensees to support implementing wage enhancement/HCCEG.
 In determining administration funding to licensees, CMSMs/DSSABs should take into consideration the capacity of various licensees to administer the wage enhancement.
-CMSMs and DSSABs that provided more than 10 per cent of administration funding to licensees in previous years are encouraged to continue to do so in 2021.
+CMSMs and DSSABs that provided more than 10 per cent of administration funding to licensees in previous years are encouraged to continue to do so in 2022.

-If less than 10 per cent of 2021 wage enhancement administration funding is provided to licensees, the difference will be recovered by the ministry.
+If less than 10 per cent of 2022 wage enhancement administration funding is provided to licensees, the difference will be recovered by the ministry.

-CMSMs and DSSABs will be required to report on the following expenses and service data elements in the EFIS Interim Report and Financial Statement submissions:
+CMSMs and DSSABs will be required to report on the following expenses and service data elements: